-Resources focus on digital materials that can be used before, after or in place of a physical visit.
-Notes support active learning and often provide printable, ready-to-deliver activities.
-Companion notes include references, suggestions for extension and direct links to digital materials in State Library collections.
+Resources focus on digital materials related to our exhibitions.
+Educational resources support active learning and often provide printable, ready-to-deliver activities.
+These resources include references, suggestions for extension and direct links to digital materials in State Library collections.

 Design Minds exists to engage the community and enable access to design thinking resources in education.
 It is a digital space for sharing resources, articles and toolkits, hosted by the Asia Pacific Design Library.
 Its methodologies can be used within existing education and learning benchmarks.

 Hosted by The Edge, MAKEIT workshop plans offer introductory level 45 minute workshops on topics like film editing, mechanics and soft circuits.
 Ideal for small groups and ages 14 and over, the MAKEIT workshop plans are yours to download, use, edit, re-work, deliver and share with the community.

 The Artists’ Books Education Kit provides learning notes to enhance the teaching of Arts curriculum content to students from years 10 to 12, using artists’ books from the Australian Library of Art collection at State Library.

 State Library celebrates the culture and achievements of Aboriginal and Torres Straight Islander people.
 We collect, preserve and share the documentary heritage of Aboriginal and Torres Strait Island people across the State.
 Through consultation and collaboration, the State Library's collections serve as a central point for access and programming.
 Exhibitions and showcases, family history workshops, language research, and contemporary storytelling can be used to support learning across the curriculum.

 State Library of Queensland houses many collections relating to the experience of Queenslanders during the First World War.
 Discover extensive learning resources to support your study and lesson planning.